MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/allow-block-email-spoof.md

 > [!IMPORTANT]
 > Because Microsoft manages allow entries for you, unneeded allow entries for domains and email addresses will be removed.
 This behavior protects your organization and helps prevent misconfigured allow entries.
 If you disagree with the verdict, you might need to open a support case to help determine why a message is still considered bad.
 >
-> If the domain or email address has not already been blocked, then an allow entry for the domain or email address won't be created.
+> If the domain or email address has not already been blocked, an allow entry for the domain or email address won't be created.

 1. In the Microsoft 365 Defender portal at <https://security.microsoft.com>, go to the **Submissions** page at **Actions & submissions** \> **Submissions**.
 To go directly to the **Submissions** page, use <https://security.microsoft.com/reportsubmission>.